How to build a website that supports your business goals

 Work on the on-page SEO.
 Ensure each page is optimized with relevant keywords, meta descriptions, alt text for images, and internal links.
 Follow the best SEO practices to do the same.

-Step 6: Build content for your website
+Step 7: Build content as part of your website strategy for business growth

 Content is key to keeping users engaged and driving conversions.
 High-quality content will position your business as an authority in your industry and build trust with your visitors.
 Share useful, informative, and engaging content that addresses your audience’s needs.
 This could include blog posts, case studies, or educational resources.